Important Safety Information

 - Non-melanoma skin cancer: Monitor patients during and after treatment with VALCHLOR

-- Embryo-fetal toxicity: Women should avoid becoming pregnant while using VALCHLOR due to the potential hazard to the fetus.
-For nursing mothers, discontinue use of VALCHLOR or nursing
+- Embryo-fetal toxicity: May cause fetal harm.
+Women should avoid becoming pregnant while using VALCHLOR due to the potential hazard to the fetus.
+For nursing mothers, do not breastfeed during treatment with VALCHLOR

 - Flammable gel: VALCHLOR is an alcohol-based gel.
 Avoid fire, flame, and smoking until the gel has dried